abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/db-schema-for-budget-tracker-with-automigrate.md

 0004_auto_create_type_tx_type_enum_etc successfully applied.
 ```

-Then we can check that database has been updated according our changes to the models.
+We can then verify that the database has been updated according to the changes made to the models, showcasing the versatility and power of Automigrate in handling complex database schema designs.

 ![DB scheme budget](/assets/images/articles/7_db_scheme_category.png)